Pomacea bridgesii: Non-indigenous distribution

 This species is non-indigenous in Hawaii since 1960 (Pomacea bridgesii diffusa), southeast Asia since the 1980s, and Florida since the early 1980s (Pomacea bridgesii diffusa).

 Offspring

 Most mystery snails lay their eggs above the water line.
 They are gonochoristic which means a male and female must be present for reproduction.
 The eggs take 2–4 weeks to hatch.
 The snails can produce as many as two hundred offspring from one egg-laying event.
 Sometimes not all the eggs are fertilized so they do not all hatch.
 When they do hatch, the hatchlings run the risk of being eaten if they share an aquarium with fish.

+Egg clutches are typically deposited above the water surface rather than underwater.
+In aquaria, females commonly attach eggs to glass walls, lids, driftwood, or emergent vegetation.

 Environment

-Mystery Snails are often found in lakes or rivers, where the oxygen levels are low, and are equipped with both an air tube and lung, as well as a gill, allowing them to easily breathe and take in the proper oxygen needed for survival.
-Pomacea bridgesii are mainly found in tropical environments and unable to sustain conditions under 50 °F.
+Mystery snails are often found in lakes or rivers, where the oxygen levels are low, and are equipped with both an air tube and lung, as well as a gill, allowing them to easily breathe and take in the proper oxygen needed for survival.
+Pomacea bridgesii are mainly found in tropical environments and unable to sustain conditions under 50 F.